not-josue/freeCodeCamp-product-landing-page-bulma/README.md

 Solution to freeCodeCamp's Product Landing Page project using Bulma CSS customized in Node-Sass.

-The original CSS file created by SASS (mystyles.css) is too large to submit on FreeCodeCamp, so you must submit a smaller file.
-You can create a copy, and delete unused CSS (submit.css) to use for submission.
+The original CSS file created by SASS (mystyles.css) is too large.
+The CSS file used for submission is submit.css which only contains a rule for a fixed navbar, a flexbox, and a media query.

 ### 📀 [Live Demo](https://not-josue.github.io/freeCodeCamp-product-landing-page-bulma/)